 Traditional theories of comparative advantage are generalized to include alternative sources, and higher dimensional issues.
 Imperfect competition, external economies, alternative preference representations, asymmetric information, offshoring and outsourcing are introduced into international trade models.
 Analysis of the gains from trade in different frameworks and the effects of trade on income distribution.
 The role of international trade and tax policy.
 Analysis of the design and structure of trade agreements and tax treaties.
-Prerequisite: EF9901 and EF9921, or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
+Antirequisite: EF8931, EF8932.
 1 Credit

-EF9906 Theory and Methods in International Finance
+EF9906 Advanced Topics in International Finance

 The objective of this course is to examine the theoretical and empirical connections between national asset markets.
 This course covers topics in open-economy macroeconomics and international finance.
 Topics may include dynamic stochastic general equilibrium models, small open economy models, international business cycles, international financial markets and capital flows, asset pricing puzzles, risk-sharing puzzles and exchange rate implications of macroeconomic models.
-Prerequisite: EF9902 and EF9922, or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
+Antirequisite: EF8911.
 1Credit

-EF9907 Game Theory
+EF9907 Advanced Topics in Game Theory

-This course offers students a rigorous introduction to game theory, together with some of its applications to various strategic aspects in economics.
-Important concepts covered in this course include: strategic-form and extensive-form games, refinements of Nash equilibrium, epistemic foundations, repeated games, bargaining, voting, auctions and mechanism design.
-We also illustrate how these concepts and analytical tools can be useful in understanding strategic behavior in economic, political and social interactions.
-Prerequisites: EF9901 and EF9921, or Departmental permission.
+This PhD-level course offers students a rigorous introduction to game theory, together with some of its applications to various strategic aspects in economics.
+Important concepts covered in this course include: strategic- and extensive-form games, refinements of Nash equilibrium, epistemic foundations, repeated games, bargaining, auctions, information and mechanism designs.
+We also illustrate how these concepts and analytical tools can be useful in understanding strategic behavior in economic and social interactions.
+Prerequisites: Successful completion of PhD Comprehensive Exam.
+Antirequisite: EF8946.
 1 Credit